GluuFederation/docs-ce-prod/3.1.3/source/upgrade/patches.md

 ### Steps to Fix

 !!!
 Note
-    We recommend taking a snapshop of your environment before proceeding.
+    We **strongly** recommend backing up your environment before proceeding.

 1. Login to the Gluu Server chroot
 1. Download the security patch from https://repo.gluu.org/upd/richfaces_updater.sh